aiven/devportal/docs/products/kafka/howto/prevent-full-disks.rst

 Deleting a topic frees up the disk space it previously used.
 The log cleaner process may take a few minutes to remove the associated data files from the disk.
 Once completed, the access control list (ACL) is updated to allow write operations.

-You can also use the CLI command :ref:`avn-cli-delete-topic` or make a call to `API endpoint <https://api.aiven.io/doc/#operation/ServiceKafkaTopicDelete>`_ from any native Apache Kafka client to delete topics.
+You can also use the CLI command `avn cli delete-topic </docs/tools/cli/service/topic#avn-cli-delete-topic>`_ or make a call to `API endpoint <https://api.aiven.io/doc/#operation/ServiceKafkaTopicDelete>`_ from any native Apache Kafka client to delete topics.

 .. note:: You must use an admin-level user account for the connection.